brumar/SRS-Simulations/article.md

 The relation between the quantity of work and these two variables is less clear.
 One can be tempted to try large IM's in order to have less work, but as failed cards got an (almost) hard reset, this strategy may or may not backfire by asking the user even more work.

 Efficiency is a concept that has its importance in this context.
-As a user who has not a limited set of cards to learn, I may want to optimize my ratio overall retention rate/work.
-If I spend less time reviewing, I can spend more on learning new things.
-Work is counted only as the number of reviews, while knowledge is the product on how many cards I have in the system to how much I know them.
-I consider that having 10 cards known with an overall retention of 60% worth 30 cards with an overall retention of 20%.
+A user who has not a limited set of cards to learn may want to optimize his ratio overall retention rate/work.
+If he spends less time reviewing, he can spend more on learning new things.

 Are there optimal Interval Modifiers that optimize Efficiency?